 Each of these tunings has a unique Unison List.
 So each is beast unto itself, and each is quite unlike guitar ... except C Modal which is rather like DADGAD tuning.

-As an experienced guitarist, you possess a lot of applicable knowledge about any uke that's in standard tuning: CGEA, which is the standard tuning for tenor, concert and soprano ukulele.
-The main difference between these three instruments is the size: tenor is the largest of the three, and soprano the smallest.
-Another somewhat inconsequential difference is that some people use a low G string (the G is tuned an octave lower.)
-This is most comon on tenor ukes.
+As an experienced guitarist, you possess a lot of applicable knowledge about any uke that's in standard tuning: CGEA—thta's the standard tuning for tenor, concert and soprano ukulele.
+The main difference between these three instruments is their size: tenor is the largest of the three, and soprano the smallest.
+Another somewhat inconsequential difference (from a chordal standpoint) is that some people use a low G string (the G is tuned an octave lower.)
+This practice is most comon on tenor ukes.

-The standard tuning for uke is the same of the highest four strings of the guitar, except they are raised a perfect 4th.
-This little difference throws people off track when first exploring uke chords, becausemost ukulele chord diagrams for tenor, concert and soprano ukulele look nothing like guitar chords, so it's easy to conclude that uke is an entirely different world.
+So here it is in a nutshell: The standard tuning for uke is the same of the highest four strings of the guitar, except they are raised a perfect 4th.
+This little difference throws people off track when first exploring uke chords, because most ukulele chord diagrams for tenor, concert and soprano ukulele look nothing like guitar chords, so it's easy to conclude that uke is an entirely different world.
 Familiarity comes when you realize that the root names of the chord shapes are different, and that's all.
 Peculiar as they may seem—those ukulele chords are exactly the same as guitar chord fingerings.
 It's just that the roots (and individual letter names) are not what you'd expect.

-In other words, some look uke chords look like guitar chords, but from a guitar perspective the letter name doesn't make sense.
-For instance on a soprano or tenor uke a G chord looks like a guitar D fingering.
+In other words, some look uke chords look like guitar chords, but from a guitar perspective the letter name doesn't match up.
+For instance a soprano or tenor uke's G chord looks like a guitar D chord.
 These matters make ukulele seem like an entirely different instrument or tuning.
 But it's not.
 There's just that transposition-shift afoot when playing a soprano or tenor ukulele.

 NOTE: For the rest of this article, when we speak of ukulele, we'll be referring to the popular tenor and soprano uke, which share the same tuning: http://en.wikipedia.org/wiki/Ukulele